 7 ~ Family Hiking Adventures

 I’m a big fan of hiking and learning geography by seeing it up close.
-We’ve hiked many places and learned lots over the years about hiking with kids and special needs, but we have yet to get to the Rocky Mountains.
-We are hoping this summer will be our year to show the boys the majestic mountains for the first time.
+We’ve hiked many places and learned lots over the years about hiking with kids and special needs.
+As the boys get older, our hikes together have become even more precious and special as we use the time to get away and really connect.
+Plus our nature discoveries are always fascinating!

 8 ~ Water Lab